Stress

 There's an increase in heart rate, blood pressure, and breathing

-Glucose is released so the body has the energy it needs to deal with stress
+Glucose is released, so the body has the energy it needs to deal with stress, which can lead to heart disease, kidney disease, and vision problems; diabetics are at an increased risk of diabetes worsening

 Important functions like digestion, reproduction, immunity, and growth are suppressed in times of stress